shieldytg/bot/docs/index.md

 ## Updating

-To update LibreGroupHelp you need to backup ./database folder and ./config.json, then repeat installation process and paste there again both file and folder, you may need to add some config.json parameters manually if has been added
+To update Shieldy you need to backup ./database folder and ./config.json, then repeat installation process and paste there again both file and folder, you may need to add some config.json parameters manually if has been added

 ## Contribute

-[Documentation](../documentation/) is the section you are looking for if you want to contribute to LibreGroupHelp
+[Documentation](../documentation/) is the section you are looking for if you want to contribute to Shieldy

 ## Ask a question

-If you have any questions about LibreGroupHelp, feel free to open an issue or ask directly in our telegram group [@LGHChat](https://t.me/LGHChat).
+If you have any questions about Shieldy, feel free to open an issue or ask directly in our telegram group [@LGHChat](https://t.me/LGHChat).